Acorn squash pairs with apples and brown sugar to make a hearty side dish.

 Summer squash, zucchini, corn, tomatoes and beans are wrapped in whole-wheat tortillas and topped with smoky salsa.

-This dish is a great alternative to traditional chili.
+This dish is a great substitute for chili.

 Any tubular pasta, such as rigatoni or penne, will work in this recipe.